woodfi/site-status-logs/README.md

 ----

+> 30/10/2017 (10:19pm) - Everything is back up, most minor updates have been completed.

 > 30/10/2017 (10:15pm) - The homepage is partially online, but is still undergoing minor updates.

 > 30/10/2017 (10:02pm) - The whole site is currently down for updates, It should be back up in a few hours.